 By employing advanced NLP techniques, e-commerce platforms can decode vague phrases and appreciate the subtleties of language.
 Take, for instance, a user looking for "running shoes for narrow feet."
 An NLP-enhanced system recognizes not just the product type, but also the specific requirement for a perfect fit.
 This kind of insight significantly boosts product discovery, facilitated by intelligent site searches driven by artificial intelligence.

-Furthermore, NLP opens the door to sophisticated features such as:
+Furthermore, NLP opens the door to features such as:

 - voice search,